gitcoinco/grants-stack-indexer/docs/reindexing.md

 - **Reindexing Time**: Deployments involving reindexing will take significantly longer.
 Plan accordingly to minimize downtime or performance impact.
 - **Reindexing Monitoring:** Make sure that you monitor reindexing progress through DataDog.

+Use the status endpoint to see what schema version we're serving: https://grants-stack-indexer-v2.gitcoin.co/api/v1/status